helv-io/bracket-night/README.md

 ## Usage

-- **Main Page**: Opens the bracket screen with a random QR code for session attachment.
+- **Main Page**: Opens the bracket screen with a random QR code for game attachment.
 - **Mobile Page**: Redirects to the contestants form at `/new` if accessed via a mobile device.

 ## Development Notes

 - **TypeScript**: Use 2-space indentation and avoid semicolons.
-- **Database**: Use SQLite for storing bracket details and session management.
+- **Database**: Use SQLite for storing bracket details and game management.
 - **Effects**: Add pleasant night-time colors and effects to enhance the game experience.

 ## Contributing